digital-asset/docs.daml.com/docs/2.7.4/docs/concepts/glossary.rst

 Java Bindings
 -------------

-An idiomatic Java library for interacting with the ledger API.JVM of the ledger API.
+An idiomatic Java library for interacting with the ledger API.
 See `Java Bindings </app-dev/bindings-java/index.html>`__.

 Python Bindings
 ---------------